 I have heard these words so many times:

 “You know, I just don’t feel like I belong here [on Earth] I’d rather go back… home” The message “life = pain” hidden in between lines.

 “This is confusing: here you feel connected to the Divine when you meditate or pray, or just tune in.
 You feel you’ve found true peace.
-And the next thing you know you face the struggles of your daily life, some of them overwhelmingly overwhelming!”
+And the next thing you know – you face a shit show at work.”

 “How do we maintain the connection with the divine in daily life?
 When I meditate or pray I feel at peace, strong, eternal… and then I go back to the daily life, and it all disappears…”

 I believe there is a purpose in this mystery.
 And…

 The purpose of being here is to UNITE both worlds.